 - High-deductible plans are frequently linked with a health savings account (HSA) or flexible spending account (FSA) to help cover out-of-pocket costs.
 These can offer tax-deferred savings on health care expenses.

 - Just as you wouldn’t buy a car or a house without thoughtful deliberation over the options, you should take some time to research the pros and cons of a range of plans.
 Weigh the advantages of a lower monthly premium against the potential out-of-pocket costs in the event of a serious health issue.
 Ask your employer about any HSA and FSA offerings.

-If you’re not sure which sort of health insurance plan is best for you and your family, you can speak to one of our representatives at 1-885-854-9046 or visit one of our seven retail locations in North Carolina.
+If you’re not sure which health insurance plan is best for you and your family, there are different avenues for you to get the help you need.

 [top image: Shutterstock]